Lacy Rakestraw, Director

 • Copy machines are to be used to copy legal documents only.
 Patrons that use the copy machines for non-legal purposes will be asked to leave.

 • Patrons are expected to conduct themselves with appropriate behavior and interact with Library Staff in a respectful manner.
 Behaviors that are inappropriate include but are not limited to inebriation, threats, insults, yelling, using profane or foul language, engaging in lewd acts, and leaving bags unattended.
 These behaviors will invoke the Library’s Disruption and/or Hostile Patron policies, and potentially the Violations policy.

-• The St. Louis County Law Library has 12 computer terminals available for use by Library patrons.
+• The St. Louis County Law Library has 10 computers available for use by Library patrons.
 The Library’s computers are in place to give individuals a place to conduct online legal research via free access to Westlaw and various relevant legal websites.

 • These computers are for legal research only, and only legal research websites are available on these terminals.